 Another deliverable related to the development of a new performance dashboard that tracks key performance indicators (KPIs) directly related to the achievement of the new IT mission.
 All IT professionals are now held accountable to these metrics, which they actively monitor throughout each quarter.
 This improvement has also engendered higher levels of peer accountability among IT employees.

 The cross-functional and agile nature of the effort enabled the nonprofit’s IT professionals to partner with colleagues they had never worked with previously.
 This partnering also helped IT employees sharpen their presentations skills.
 These groups collaborated on projects that generated measurable improvements tied to the achievement of a new IT mission that aligned with the nonprofit’s mission.
 For example, helpdesk tickets that previously took days to resolve are now resolved in hours.
 Another effort related to document storage governance helped reduce the amount of storage capacity, eliminating unnecessary servers and reducing cloud storage costs.

-“Once everyone in IT began working together in the service of a single mission, they realized that the success of their individual group hinges on their collaborations and communications with colleagues in other IT groups,” says Topel.
+“Once everyone in IT began working together in the service of a single mission, they realised that the success of their individual group hinges on their collaborations and communications with colleagues in other IT groups,” says Topel.